MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 In this example, we restrict the analysis data to meetings of a particular length that were attended by at least one sales representative.

 1. In Workplace Analytics, on the left navigation pane, expand **Analyze** and select **Business process analysis**.

-2. In **Data sets**, select **Add data set**.
+2. Select **Data sets**, and then select **Add data set**.

    ![new data set.](../images/wpa/tutorials/new-data-set.png)

-3. In **New data set**, enter a name and, optionally, a description for your new data set.
+3. On the **New data set** page, type a name and, optionally, a description for your new data set.
 (In this example, we've given **SalesDataSet** as the name of the data set.)
 Select **Continue**.

    ![data set name given.](../images/wpa/tutorials/data-set-name-in-place.png)

 4. Under **Time period** select start and end dates.
 All meetings that took place outside of this time period will be excluded from the data set.
 5. Under **Meeting exclusions**, specify a [meeting exclusion rule](meeting-exclusions-intro.md) or accept the default, the [Tenant default meeting exclusion rule](meeting-exclusion-concept.md#default-meeting-exclusion-rule).
 6. Under **Which meetings do you want to include in your query results?**, define filters to scope the data set to the business-process analysis that you want to perform.
 You'll use these filters to filter out meetings.
 Select **Add filter**.
 7. Select **Meeting**:

    ![Add a Meeting filter.](../images/wpa/tutorials/meeting-filter-1.png)

 8. In the boxes to the right of **Meeting's**, select **Duration (in hours)**, **<** (less than), and **0.5** (hours).
 9. On the next line, select **Attendee**.
 This lets us choose the work function (in this case, sales) of meeting attendees.

    ![Add an Attendee filter.](../images/wpa/tutorials/attendee.png)

 10. In the boxes to the right of **Organizer's**, select **FunctionType**, **Equals**, and **Sales**.
-(The choices that are available are determined by the [organizational data](../setup/prepare-organizational-data.md) that the Viva Insights or Workplace Analytics admin has uploaded.)
+(The choices that are available are determined by the [organizational data](../setup/prepare-organizational-data.md) that the Workplace Analytics admin has uploaded.)

     ![Sales as function type.](../images/wpa/tutorials/function-type-sales.png)

-11. Select **Submit**.

-   This starts the creation of a data set that will contain data that matches these criteria (and no other data).
-The time required to process the data set depends on its size.
+11. Select **Submit** to start the creation of a data set that will contain data that matches these criteria (and no other data).
+The time required to process the data set varies depending on its size.

 ### Data set statuses

 Right after you select **Submit**, the data set has a status of "In progress"; after it is processed (which could take from several minutes to a few hours, depending on the size of the data set), its status changes to "Ready" and you can use it in business-process definitions and analyses.
 If data-set creation fails, the data set changes to "Failed" status.
-(If a data set that you've submitted shows "Failed" status, you can request help by [contacting Support](../overview/getting-support.md).)
+(If a data set that you've submitted shows "Failed" status, you can request help by [contacting Workplace Analytics support](../overview/getting-support.md).)

 You can find a list of existing data sets and their statuses in **Analyze** > **Business process analysis** > **Data sets**: